JosephBARBIERDARNAL/barbierjoseph.com/docs/work.md

 }
 </script>

+## Matplotlib

+I’ve spent hundreds of hours <a href="/visualization">creating charts with Matplotlib</a>—from maps to animations, and even building third-party extensions for Matplotlib.

+Since I believe it’s one of the most powerful data visualization tools out there, I co-created an **online course** called **<a href="https://www.matplotlib-journey.com/" target="_blank">Matplotlib Journey</a>**.
+The course takes you from zero to hero in Matplotlib and also covers best practices in data visualization, enabling anyone to create any type of chart they can imagine.

+> We offer discounts for students, low-income countries and groups (n>=3)!

 ## Open source

 I contribute to and maintain various packages, primarily in the **Python dataviz world**.
 My goal is to simplify data science tasks without compromising on extensive customization capabilities.